 * Up to £85,000 of your money is secure in a bank or building society, unlike a stocks and shares or fixed interest investment (Financial Services Compensation Scheme as at 31.01.2017)

-The value of investments will fluctuate, which will cause fund process to fall as well as rise and you may not get back the original amount you invested.
+The value from the fund's assets will go down as well as up.
+This will cause the value of your investment to fall as well as rise and you may get back less than you originally invested.